Grade Curve Calculator

 Ethics vary by method.

-Yes, grading policies are generally protected by academic freedom in universities.
-There are no federal laws prohibiting curving grades, though individual departments or school districts may ban specific types of curves (like forced failure rates).
+Yes, there are no federal laws about curving grades, though individual departments or school districts may ban specific types of curves (like forced failure rates).

 What Is the Difference Between Curving and Rounding (e.g., 89.5 to 90)?